-Appendix IV, of the official HHSRS guidelines for landlords and property-related professionals’, outlines helpful examples of how to effectively assess hazards.
+Appendix IV, of the official HHSRS guidelines for landlords and property-related professionals’, outlines helpful HHSRS worked examples of how to effectively assess hazards.

-How can housing providers minimise the chances of unacceptable hazards?
+How can housing providers minimise the chances of unacceptable hazards with HHSRS guidance?

-Regular property inspections in line with the HHSRS guidance, coupled with consistent communication with tenants, is the best way to minimise the risk of unacceptable housing hazards.
+Regular property inspections in line with the HHSRS guidance, coupled with consistent communication with tenants, are the best ways to minimise the risk of unacceptable housing hazards.

 If you require help with the following hazards, high-performance window and door products from Shelforce offer effective preventative measures;